2004 Tampa Bay Devil Rays season

 The 2004 Tampa Bay Devil Rays season was their seventh since the franchise was created.
-This season, they finished fourth in the AL East division, 3 games ahead of the Toronto Blue Jays, who finished in last place.
+This season, they finished fourth in the American League East, 3 games ahead of the Toronto Blue Jays, who finished in last place.
 They managed to finish the season with a record of 70–91, finishing out of last for the first time in their 7-year history.
 Their manager was Lou Piniella who entered his second season with the Devil Rays.